No net loss policy in the United States: George W. Bush

-The administration of George W. Bush endorsed the no net loss goal in December 2002, when it released the National Wetlands Mitigation Action Plan.
-This plan outlined improvements to be implement in wetland protection and mitigation by the Army Corps of Engineers, the Environmental Protection Agency, the National Oceanic Atmospheric Administration, the Department of the Interior, the Department of Agriculture, and the Federal Highway Administration.
+The administration of George W. Bush endorsed the No Net Loss goal in December 2002, when it released the National Wetlands Mitigation Action Plan.
+This plan outlined improvements to be implemented in wetland protection and mitigation by the Army Corps of Engineers, the Environmental Protection Agency, the National Oceanic Atmospheric Administration, the Department of the Interior, the Department of Agriculture, and the Federal Highway Administration.
 Additional action by the Bush administration includes a push to clarify and redefine wetlands under the Clean Water Act.
-This proposal, published on January 10, 2003 guided federal agencies to not require Clean Water Act permits for non-navigable and isolated wetlands.
+This proposal, published on January 10, 2003, guided federal agencies to not require Clean Water Act permits for non-navigable and isolated wetlands.

 Barack Obama

-Following the lead of the previous three presidential administrations, Barack Obama also pledged his commitment to no net loss.
-The Obama administration increased funding of the North American Wetlands Conservation Act to ensure no net loss operation, however funding has been cut in the current budget.
-Obama campaigned to amend the Clean Water Act and to extend the Swampbuster program, however these commitments have yet to be followed-through with.
-Barack Obama’s administration additionally is working with Congress to amend the Clean Water Act so that isolated wetlands will fall under the Act’s protection.
+Following the lead of the previous three presidential administrations, Barack Obama also pledged his commitment to No Net Loss.
+The Obama administration increased funding of the North American Wetlands Conservation Act to ensure No Net Loss consistency, however funding was cut in the current budget.
+Obama campaigned to amend the Clean Water Act and to extend the Swamp buster program, however these commitments were not carried out.
+Barack Obama's administration was also working with Congress to amend the Clean Water Act so that isolated wetlands would fall under the Act's protection.

+No Net Loss policy under current administration

+Donald Trump

+The Trump administration departed from the "No Net Loss" wetlands policy through regulatory rollbacks and funding proposals.
+Clean Water Act protections were narrowed, excluding isolated and ephemeral wetlands under administrative rules and the Supreme Court's Sackett v.
+EPA decision limiting jurisdiction to wetlands with a continuous surface connection.
+Budget plans proposed cuts of over 30% to the Environmental Protection Agency, reducing enforcement and restoration capacity.
+Environmental groups estimated that tens of millions of acres lost protection, with associated risks of flooding and pollution.

+Reasoning for Wetland Restoration

+Restoring wetlands provides numerous benefits and can present a valuable and cost-effective opportunity for society to enhance health and well-being.

+Restoration interventions can help to improve and bring back ecosystems previously impacted by anthropogenic disturbances, and often involves the purchase of uplands in a variety of conditions.
+This process can help to increase the heterogeneity of wetland functions and its biodiversity.

 Policy instruments

-In an effort to meet the United States' policy objectives under the International Ramsar Convention and the national goal of no net loss of wetlands, a variety of policy instruments are utilized within and between the federal, state and local spheres as well as the private sector.
+In an effort to meet the United States' policy objectives under the International Ramsar Convention and the national goal of No Net Loss of wetlands, a variety of policy instruments are utilized within and between the federal, state and local spheres, as well as the private sector.
 Due to the fact that 70% of wetlands are located on private lands, cooperation between government agencies and landholders is a critical component of most policy implementation approaches.